 In a Commercial Court decision that was approved by the Court of Cassation, the Commercial Court stated that:

-as stated in the agreement, the dispute shall be firstly referred to the engineer before initiating arbitration proceedings and settled by the engineer.
-After the engineer delivers his decision, the parties can apply to arbitrator if desired so by them.
+as stated in the agreement, the dispute shall firstly be referred to the engineer before initiating arbitration proceedings and settled by the engineer.
+After the engineer delivers his decision, the parties can apply to arbitrator if they desire to do so.
 However, this provision does not invalidate the arbitration clause.
-Regardless of the parties' application to the engineer, the dispute shall be ultimately resolved by arbitrators.
+Regardless of the parties’ application to the engineer, the dispute shall be ultimately resolved by arbitrators.
 The pre-arbitral procedure [recourse to engineer before arbitrator] and the decision given by the engineer are not binding for the parties.
-The dispute should be resolved by the arbitrator as the relevant clause [application to the engineer] does not invalidate the arbitration clause.14
+The dispute should be resolved by the arbitrator as the relevant clause [application to the engineer] does not invalidate the arbitration clause.

 In a case regarding extending the duration of a construction contract executed as per the FIDIC Red Book (1987), where the Turkish courts had competence to hear disputes arising from such contract, the Court of Cassation decided as follows: